There are two remarkable features of this new economy that are radically different from economies like the U.S. economy today:

 - And so on…

-Some of these ideas may seem foreign if you have been born and raised in an economy like the one seen in the United States.
+Some of these ideas may seem foreign if you have been born and raised in an economy like the one operating in the United States.
 It can be easier to understand the new economy if we think about a thought experiment that goes like this: What if everyone in America were to make minimum wage?

 What if everyone in America makes minimum wage?